 Even though miscarriage is common, that doesn’t make it any less upsetting.
 Family and friends will try to cheer you up but sometimes it doesn’t help.
 You and your partner need to give yourself time to grieve.
 It can help to talk it over with others who have been through the same thing.
 Your midwife may be able to put you in touch with a local support group (see Further help.)

-If you experience a late miscarriage or a stillbirth you will need midwifery care to make sure your body is recovering.
+If you experience a late miscarriage or a stillbirth you will need obstetric and midwifery care to make sure your body is recovering.

 What to do